diseasemodeling/PATH4-public/README.md

 Twitter: @chaitraGopalapa Instagram: @chaitra_gopalappa

 ### LICENSE
 The model can be used for academic and research purposes with indepth knowledge of PATH mathematical methods and modeling in Netlogo software.
-Contact author for any questions.
+Contact author for interest in collaborative work.

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].